alangrainger/epic-journal/README.md

 # Epic Journal

-An encrypted daily journal / diary app, with full CSS styling.
+A password-protected, encrypted daily journal / diary app for Windows, with full CSS styling.
 It is built with Sqlite3 and SQLcipher with AES 256 CBC encryption.

 Download the [latest release here](https://github.com/alangrainger/epic-journal/releases).